adambarla/halftone/example/README.md

 # Runnning the example

-First install python and requirements as described in [Installation section in the main README file](../README.md#Installation) .
+First, install python and requirements as described in the [Installation section in the main README file](../README.md#Installation) .

 Then run the following commands:
 ```bash